wasif23ahad/cam_cal/README.md

 ## Step 1 — Collect Your Checkerboard Photos

 1. Print the checkerboard pattern and tape it flat on a book
 2. Take **20–30 photos** with your laptop webcam as I said ealier.
-Best to took pictures from the  folder named checkerboard_images.
+Best to took pictures from the  folder named checkerboard_images as reference of your images that you'll be taking from you webcam.
 Use either printed checker board or Tab.
 You can find a picture named "pattern.png" either use it via your tab or download any checkerboard pattern.
    - Different angles (left, right, top, bottom tilts)
    - Different distances (close, medium, far)
    - Different positions in frame (corners, center)